hc-schoolextensions/the-slcs-extension/README.md

 # the-slcs-extension

 The SLCS Extension is a custom extension for SLCS.
-It combines the functionality of many of our extensions.
+It is designed for use by students.
+The extension combines the functionality of many of our extensions into one easy-to-use extension.

 ## Features:
 - Automatically fills in district code and user type for student gradebook login.